Wednesday

 For the first session you will need to bring:

-Sketch book and a selection of HB graphite graded pencils.
+A3 Sketchbook and a selection of different graphite graded pencils, pencil sharpener and eraser.

 On completion of this course, what might your next steps be?